100 Notable alumni of

 -

-Milica "Mila" Mulroney is the wife of the 18th Prime Minister of Canada, Brian Mulroney.
-She was notable for taking on a greater role during her husband's tenure than previous spouses of Canadian prime ministers, for her work for children's charities, and for criticism of her lavish spending habits.
+Milica "Mila" Mulroney is the widow of the 18th Prime Minister of Canada, Brian Mulroney.
+She was notable for taking on a greater role during her husband's tenure than previous spouses of Canadian prime ministers and for her work for children's charities; she was also criticized for her lavish spending habits.
+She is the chancellor of St. Francis Xavier University in Nova Scotia, where her late husband attended.

 -